Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires: Methods

-The occurrence of one or the other type of singularities uniquely defines the topology of a given DW.
+The occurrence of one or the other type of topological objects uniquely defines the topology of a given DW.
 Therefore, it is convenient to monitor them to analyze DW dynamics and possible transformations, which may involve a larger variety of situations in the transient state than at rest.
-To do so, we use our in-house post-processing tool for singularity tracking, developed specifically for tetrahedron-based finite elements and inspired by vector fields metrics and critical points analysis applied to computer visualization \cite{Hofmann2018}.
-The output lists all singularities, along with their type and coordinates.
-Critical point classification consists of calculating the Jacobian matrix near the critical point and analyzing its eigenvalues.
-This mathematical procedure is applied separately in two and three dimensions.
+To do so, we use a in-house post-processing tool for Bloch point and V/AV tracking, developed specifically for tetrahedron-based finite elements and inspired by vector fields metrics and critical points analysis applied to computer visualization \cite{Hofmann2018}.
+The output lists all topological objects, along with their type and coordinates.
+The classification of topological objects consists in calculating the Jacobian matrix near the critical point and analyzing its eigenvalues.
+This mathematical procedure is implemented distinctly in two and three dimensions.
 Critical points are sorted into several categories according to the sign of real and imaginary parts of the eigenvalues.
-Thus, on the wire surface, we obtain a spiral-type solution for the vortex and a saddle-type solution for the antivortex.
+On the wire surface, we obtain a spiral-type solution for the vortex and a saddle-type solution for the antivortex.
 In the volume of the wire the head-to-head Bloch Point corresponds to the spiral-saddle-in-type solution, whereas the tail-to-tail Bloch Point corresponds to the spiral-saddle-out-type solution.